 It’s January, the decorations are down, and New Year’s resolutions are in full swing.
 Now is a prime time for setting goals for the year ahead, both personal and business.
-When setting these business goals, it is important to look beyond just the financial, and to make sure that you review your equality, diversity, inclusion, and belonging (EDI&B) goals.
+When setting these business goals, it is important to look beyond just the financial, and to make sure that you review your diversity, equity and inclusion (DE&I) goals.

 This is especially true when it comes to representation targets.
 At first glance these targets seem to be great.
 A commitment for women to make up 50% of the senior leadership team is commendable, but if you don’t get the process right there is a risk of inevitable whisperings such as “she only got the job because she’s a woman”, “she’s a diversity hire”, or “that’ll be good for the quota”.